 Achieving a healthy work/life balance is easier said than done — but taking locum tenens jobs is one solution.
-Find out how these three Weatherby Healthcare doctors gained more control over their schedules through temporary assignments.
+Find out how these four Weatherby Healthcare doctors gained more control over their schedules through temporary assignments.

 Setting work boundaries